 Notes on the Florida Travel Agency License

-- Have a written contract with the seller(s) of travel listed above (please provide us a copy of the contract); AND
+- Have a written contract with the seller(s) of travel listed above (you'll provide them a copy of the contract); AND

-- Do not at any time have any un-issued ticket stock in my possession; AND
+- You do not have unused ticket stock in your possession; AND

 Notes on the Hawaii Travel Agency License

 One of our awesome Hawaii-based readers gave us the scoop on Hawaii's travel agency licensing/ seller of travel laws—thanks for your sleuthing, Mara Kunkel!
 In addition to registering for a seller of travel license, Hawaii has regulations about opening a client trust account.
-But thanks to Mara's sleuthing at the DCCA, we've learned that Hawaii agents who want to go with a mainland host can apply for a waiver since the agent is not handling clients' money directly.
+But thanks to Mara's sleuthing, we've learned that Hawaii agents who want to go with a mainland host can apply for a waiver, assuming the agent is not handling any of the clients' money—no cash, no checks—directly.